 We washed them down with a slightly fizzy vinho verde.
 It was interesting to compare this homemade version to the more perfect, bottled variety we’d tried earlier.
 It may not be gourmet but I actually preferred this type.

 We finished the Taste Porto food tour with a real treat: a port-tasting masterclass inside an atmospheric garrafeira (bottle shop).
 While you can ask to try before you buy in such venues, we had the added benefit of a private tasting set up ready for us.

-As a newly-converted port fanatic, I loved the lesser-known varieties we tried.
+As a newly-converted port fanatic after my day trip to the Douro Valley, I loved the lesser-known varieties we tried.
 For a visitor to Porto, it’s hard to get past the big names like Taylor’s so I was glad to try a few other brands.